nickgzzjr/messages/README.md

 Make things pretty.

-    mtr install bootstrap-3
+    mtr add bootstrap-3
     meteor

 and Vuala!

 Conclusion
 ----------
 I thought about adding AngularJS, AngularAMD and AngularUI Router inside the `client` folder to get them loaded by Meteor automatically but then I realized I would have dependencies issues, since AngularAMD and AngularUI Router both depend on AngularJS to be loaded first.
-Sure there is a few Meteor Require plugins that can handle the dependencies but it might be too much work, and to only get rid of the `main.js` file, I’d rather keep my `main.js` and use it to asynchronously load AngularJS plugins, for explicit pages.
+Sure there is a few Meteor Require plugins that can handle the dependencies but it might be too much work, and only to get rid of the `main.js` file, I’d rather keep my `main.js` and use it to asynchronously load AngularJS plugins, for explicit pages.

-On my next blog, I would like to show how to integrate more pages using the AngularUI Router as well as Meteor account integration.
+On my next blog, I would like to show how to integrate more pages using the AngularUI Router as well as some Meteor account integration.

-Also feel free to checkout my AngularJS and Meteor work in progress http://ngeteor.meteor.com/#/, with accounts and a working calendar.
+Feel free to checkout **NGeteor** my AngularJS and Meteor work in progress http://ngeteor.meteor.com/#/, with accounts and a working calendar.